meletisf/steam-user-inventory/README.md

 Steam Inventories is a forked version of `steam-user-inventory` the uses `unirest` and has a bit better configuration.

+**WARNING:** This module uses the steam community inventory method which means that your ip will get an `HTTP 429` after a certain number of calls.
+Be advised and cache the hell out of it.

 ### Install
 ```